SobiaRazzaq/first-repo/README.md

 # first-repo
-this is my first Git Repository
+this is my first Git Repository.
+Author - Sobia Razzaq